UBS chair says Canada’s infrastructure bank could be global ‘blueprint’

 The chairman of Swiss banking giant UBS AG is throwing his support behind Canada’s plans to create a federal infrastructure bank, saying aspects of the plan could provide a “blueprint” for financing global investments.

 Axel Weber, a former central banker in Germany, believes Canada has a promising constellation of factors converging to create the Canada Infrastructure Bank, a $35-billion initiative to attract private investment in new infrastructure projects.
-He pointed to the country’s robust capital markets and large institutional investors, as well as strong promise in high-tech and clean energy sectors.Report Typo/Error
+He pointed to the country’s robust capital markets and large institutional investors, as well as strong promise in high-tech and clean-energy sectors.Report Typo/Error

 Follow @jembradshawon Twitter: